tatsuyafujisaki/script-cheat-sheet/README.md

 EOF
 ```

-# How to define an array
+# How to define an array in Zsh/Bash
 ```shell
 xs1=(aa bb cc)